 - In early 2018, we tested Eric again, just to check in, and his numbers randomly went back up to normal!
 This is after he went back off Clomid and on his regular prescription, so we have no idea why.
 But since there’s nothing else to be done for him if his numbers do drop again, we decided we wouldn’t test him any more.
 Then, WE MOVED BACK TO FAYETTEVILLE so finally scheduling my surgery (now that everything was straightened out with Eric) was a little delayed until we settled in and reconnected with my doctor here.

 It’s been hard to think about other options for growing our family because all of our medical steps have been within smaller windows of time–”Try this for a few months then come back,” or “Give it a few months then test again.”
 We’re in this constant cycle of waiting to see and checking in pretty frequently, especially since we haven’t found anything that would tell us a clear solution.
-There have been moments, but it’s all pretty foggy still.
+There have been moments of thinking we found the cause, but it’s all pretty foggy still.

 Beyond the medical path, though, I struggle with feeling forgotten.
 I don’t feel intentionally left out, but I definitely feel left behind.
 This has become such a normal part of my life, and sometimes I forget to pray about it because it’s hard to picture anything different.

 And yet, the sweetest thing lately is that I have had friends randomly text me to let me know that they are thinking about me and praying for me, that they see me and haven’t forgotten.
 This means the world to me.
 It’s a reminder that I am loved and that people aren’t sick of hearing about how I’m doing, and it’s a tangible reminder that God sees me and cares for me.
 When I grow weary of trying to convince myself of truth about who God is and what he can do, I’m reminded of a community of people who are in it with me, believing for me and praying for me and holding up my faith when I feel weak.